-If your Samsung TV is connected to external devices like game consoles and they turn off suddenly (due to a shaky connection), they may also cause your TV to turn off.
+If your Samsung TV is connected to external devices like game consoles and turns off suddenly (due to a shaky connection), it may also cause your TV to turn off.

-You should unplug their power cables and turn them off totally before plugging them back in again, ensuring that they are appropriately connected.
+You should unplug their power cables and turn them off before plugging them back in again, ensuring they are appropriately connected.

 If you are using an uncertified HDMI cable, it may cause your TV screen to go black due to a connecting error.
-If your Samsung TV keeps turning off due to this, switch to a certified HDMI cable.
+If your Samsung TV keeps turning off, switch to a certified HDMI cable.

 If your Samsung TV is not connected to external devices but keeps turning off, you need to check the settings and set the Sources to TV.
 To do that, take these steps;

 - Go to Settings on the TV